equinor/subscript/_sources/scripts/ri_wellmod.rst.txt

 The corresponding CARFIN keywords are found in a separate file (here ``lgr_definitions.inc``), to be included in the GRID section of the Eclipse .DATA file.

-.. note:: The command-line LGR creation currently only works for init cases and in GUI mode, but
-     this will be fixed with the next release (March 2021).

 Syntax
 ------